Oromo–Somali clashes

-The Oromia–Somali clashes flared up in December 2016 following territorial disputes between Oromia region and Somali region's Government in Ethiopia.
+The Oromo–Somali clashes flared up in December 2016 following territorial disputes between Oromia region and Somali region's Government in Ethiopia.
 Hundreds of people were killed and more than 1.5 million people fled their homes.
 The conflict ended in 2018.

 Background

 Ethiopia has a federal political arrangement structured along ethno-linguistic lines.
 The Oromia Region is the largest and most populous state in the country and primarily consists of those of the Oromo ethnic group, the largest ethnic group in the country.
 Meanwhile, the Somali Region is the second largest state by area in the country and primarily consists of those of the Somali ethnic group.